Skip to content

 Visiting in July–August

 Mallorca's peak season is relentlessly crowded and expensive.
-Es Trenc beach becomes a sardine tin, accommodation doubles in price, and Cap de Formentor's cliff road is closed to private cars in summer (you must take a shuttle).
+Es Trenc beach becomes a sardine tin, accommodation doubles in price, and Cap de Formentor's cliff road is closed to private cars (shuttle bus only).
 May, June, September, and October are dramatically better — warm enough to swim, quiet enough to explore.

 🚌